Academic degree: Spain

-All bachelor's and master's degrees accredited by ANECA enjoy full academic and professional effects in accordance with new and previous laws.
-Professional practice law in Spain is currently under revision.
+All bachelor's and master's degrees accredited by ANECA bestow full academic and professional rights in accordance with new and previous laws.
+Professional-practice law in Spain is currently under revision.

 Sweden

 Switzerland

-Before the Bologna Process after 4 or 5 years of study the academic degree of a Licentiate was reached.
-Depending on the official language of the university it was called Lizentiat (German) Licence (French) or licenza (Italian) and is today considered equivalent to the master's degree according to the Bologna reform.
-A Licentiate with a predefined qualification gave access to the last stage of further two or more years of studies (depending on the field) for a Doctoral's degree.
+Before the Bologna Process, the academic degree of a Licentiate was reached after 4 or 5 years of study.
+Depending on the official language of the university, it was called Lizentiat (German), Licence (French) or licenza (Italian) and, according to the Bologna reform, is today considered equivalent to a master's degree.
+A Licentiate with a predefined qualification gave access to the last stage of a further two or more years of studies (depending on the field) for a doctoral degree.

-Apart from this most universities offered a postgraduate diploma with up to two years of study.
+Apart from this, most universities offered a postgraduate diploma requiring up to two years of study.
 French-speaking universities called them diplôme d'études approfondies DEA or DESS, the Italian-speaking university post laurea and German-speaking universities mostly Nachdiplomstudium (NDS).
-Today the federal legislation defines these postgraduate diplomas (60 ECTS credits) as Master of Advanced Studies (MAS) or Executive Master of Business Administration (EMBA) degree.
-Universities may also offer the possibility to gain a diploma of advanced studies (DAS), less than 60 ECTS credits).
-These degrees do not normally give access to the doctorate study.
+Today the federal legislation defines these postgraduate diplomas (60 ECTS credits) as Master of Advanced Studies (MAS) or Executive Master of Business Administration (EMBA) degrees.
+Universities may also offer the possibility to gain a diploma in advanced studies (DAS, less than 60 ECTS credits).
+These degrees do not normally give access to a doctoral programme.

 United Kingdom

 England, Wales and Northern Ireland

-The title "degree" is protected under UK law.
+An academic degree is protected under UK law.
 All valid UK degrees are awarded by universities or other degree-awarding bodies whose powers to do so are recognised by the UK government; hence they are known as "recognised bodies".

 The standard first degree in England, Northern Ireland and Wales is the bachelor's degree conferred with honours.
-Usually this is a Bachelor of Arts (BA) or Bachelor of Science (BSc) degree.
-Other variants exist, for example Bachelor of Education or Bachelor of Laws.
+Usually this is a Bachelor of Arts (BA) or a Bachelor of Science (BSc) degree.
+Other variants exist: for example, Bachelor of Education or Bachelor of Laws.
 It usually takes three years to read for a bachelor's degree.

 The honours are usually categorised into four classes: